Zaneham/Wu/README.md

 ## Contact

+Wu is free and always will be.
+Open source, no commercial licensing.

 Wu is under active development.
 If you're evaluating this for forensic or legal use, I'm happy to discuss: